Sinbad: Legend of the Seven Seas: Critical response

 Claudia Puig, reviewing for USA Today, summarized that "Sinbad is a swashbuckling adventure saga that probably will appeal more to older kids.
 But it's not a wondrous tale.
 The effects are competent, the action has exciting moments, and the story is interesting enough, but the parts don't add up to a compelling sum."
 Todd McCarthy of Variety wrote, "A passably entertaining animated entry from DreamWorks that's closer to The Road to El Dorado than to Shrek, Sinbad: Legend of the Seven Seas tries too strenuously to contemporize ancient settings and characters for the sake of connecting with modern kids."
 Elvis Mitchell of The New York Times panned the film, suggesting the film featured a "boatload of celebrities slumming through another not-quite-thawed adventure story."
 Additionally, he claimed "more thought and care were lavished on the design of the monsters than on the hand-drawn lead characters, who have the same kind of sketchy features as the stars of those animated Bible story cartoons sold on late-night infomercials."

-There was additional criticism for the film's departure from its Arabic origin.
-Jack Shaheen, a critic of Hollywood's portrayal of Arabs, believed that "the studio feared financial and possibly political hardships if they made the film's hero Arab," and claimed that "if no attempt is made to challenge negative stereotypes about Arabs, the misperceptions continue.
+There was additional criticism for the film's departure from its Arab origin.
+Jack Shaheen, a critic of Hollywood's portrayal of Arabs, believed that "the studio feared financial and possibly political hardships if they made the film's hero Arab", and claimed that "if no attempt is made to challenge negative stereotypes about Arabs, the misperceptions continue.
 It's regrettable that the opportunity wasn't taken to change them, especially in the minds of young people."
-At one point, Shaheen asked Katzenberg to include some references to Arabic culture in the film.
+At one point, Shaheen asked Katzenberg to include some references to Arab culture in the film.
 According to Shaheen, "he didn't seem surprised that I mentioned it, which presumably means that it was discussed early on in the development of the film."